bxparks/AceSegment/README.md

 ### Examples

-The following example sketches provided:
+The following example sketches are provided:

 * [AceSegmentDemo.ino](examples/AceSegmentDemo):
   a demo program that exercises a large fraction of the feature of the framework